blakgeek/cordova-plugin-cocoapods-support/README.md

         <pod id="GitPod3" git="https://github.com/blakgeek/something" commit="1b33368" />
     </platform>
 ```

-or have a look at [the demo plugin](https://github.com/blakgeek/cordova-plugin-withpods).

 ## Notes
 * Enabling the pods_use_frameworks preference disables the bridged headers property added by